 Punctuation

-• dashes within a sentence: double hyphens with a space on both sides ( — ).
-Or use an en-dash ( – ) with a space on both sides.
+• For dashes within a sentence, use an em-dash or double hyphens with a space on both sides ( — ).

-• periods and commas at the end of quoted matter: to be placed inside the closing quotation marks, for example: he said the legislation was “hopelessly inadequate.”
-If a page number is required: the legislation was “hopelessly inadequate” (119).
+• Place periods and commas at the end of quoted matter inside the closing quotation marks: “The legislation was hopelessly inadequate.”
+Or, if a page number is required: “The legislation was hopelessly inadequate” (119).

 Abbreviations